 Make sure you mention that!
 Especially if you are their employer.
 Be frank and tell it like it is.
 “Times are tough at our work and if Tom does not have his licence we will try to keep him, but we will likely have to let him go.”
 A character reference is often useful when it spells out what consequences (outside of Court) are going to occur to the defendant.
 “He will not be able to drive his kids to their soccer games on the weekend, and as I work I can’t do it either.”

 The main penalties people have for losing their licence are personal.
 It is very hard for most drivers to lose their licence.
 Spell that out to the Judge.

 Again this is your chance to say something positive about the defendant.
 If you write it and give it to the lawyers early they will have time to ask you to change it if what you’re saying would not help or is awkwardly drafted.
 An example is you might be focusing on their sickness whereas the lawyer wants you to focus on their attempts to get work.

 11. Be signed and dated.

-It is important that it is signed and dated so the Judge can know it was prepared for this case.
+It must be signed and dated so the Judge can know it was prepared for this case.

 12. Get the character references to the lawyer early.

-It is always useful to get references to the lawyer well before Court as it may alert them to useful information about their client.
+It is always useful to get references from the lawyer well before Court as it may alert them to useful information about their client.

 They serve an important purpose as they can often convey what a person is like to a Court in a way a lawyer can not.

-13. How many character reference should you get?
+13. How many character references should you get?